xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Questions
-- I am not clear how the constraints could ensure that all tasks meet with their deadline.
+- I am not clear how the constraints in the integer programming could ensure that all tasks meet with their deadline.